-You typically cannot use the equity in one property, even if it is owned free and clear, to meet the reserve requirements for the mortgage on an investment property.
-Lenders typically require that borrowers use liquid assets such as funds in checking, savings and brokerage accounts or holdings in stocks, bonds, mutual funds, CDs, money market funds and trust accounts as sources of reserve funds.
-We provide a comprehensive overview of the reserve requirement for a mortgage on FREEandCLEAR.
-You may be able to find a lender that uses more flexible qualification guidelines and allows you to use the equity in your primary residence as reserves but I think this is highly unlikely.
+You typically cannot use the equity in one property, even if it is owned free and clear, to meet the reserve requirements for the mortgage on a rental property.
+Lenders require that you use liquid assets such as funds in a checking, savings or brokerage account or holdings such as stocks, bonds, mutual funds, CDs, money market funds or trust accounts as the source funds for reserves.

 Lenders do not permit you to use your homeowners equity to satisfy a reserve requirement because it may take time for you to convert your equity into liquid funds if you are in a financial bind.
 Even if you have a home equity line of credit on a property, you may not be able to draw down the proceeds you need.

 Understanding this guideline is important because the reserve requirement for a rental property can be significant.
 You are typically required to hold six months of total monthly housing expense, which includes the mortgage payment, property tax, homeowners insurance and homeowners association (HOA) dues, if applicable, as savings in reserve at closing.
 For example, if the monthly housing expense for a rental property is $3,000, you are required to have $18,000 in reserves to qualify for the mortgage, which is a major financial commitment.

 Additionally, applicants with higher debt-to-income ratios and lower credit scores may be required to hold twelve months of housing expense in reserve.
 Plus, as we detail below, if you own more than one rental property financed with a mortgage or other type of loan, you are required to hold additional reserves.

 Own 1 - 4 rental properties: 2% of the total loan balance in reserve